 - Follow your doctor’s orders, continue recommended treatment and accept the outcomes, should you choose not to follow the recommended plan of care.
 Notify your provider of any change in your condition.

 - Tell your physician or caregiver if you want to transfer to another care provider or facility.

 - Be considerate of others and their property, including hospital personnel and property.

-- Follow hospital policies regarding No Smoking, illegal substance and prohibition of weapons on the premises.
+- Follow hospital policies regarding no smoking, illegal substances and prohibition of weapons on the premises.

 - Provide complete and accurate information for insurance claims and work with billing offices to pay your bills timely.